tazama-lf/docs/Guides/full-service-full-stack-docker-tazama.md

 ## 5. Deploy core processors

-Now that the platform is configured, we can deploy our core processors.
+Now that the system is configured, we can deploy our core processors.
 The main reason the configuration needs to preceed the deployment of the processors is that the processors read the network map at startup to set up the NATS pub/sub routes for the evaluation flow.
 If the core processors were deployed first, they would have to be restarted once the configuration was eventually uploaded.

 Navigate back to the `full-stack-docker-tazama` folder:
 ```